 In a study reported in 2012, human prostate cancer cells were treated in vitro with Zyflamend.
 Cells treated with the supplement at concentrations ranging from 0.06 to 0.5 μL /mL exhibited dose-dependent decreases in androgen receptor and prostate-specific antigen (PSA) expression levels, compared with cells treated with the dimethyl sulfoxide vehicle control.
 Prostate cancer cells that were treated with a combination of Zyflamend (0.06 μL/mL) and bicalutamide (25 μM), an androgen receptor inhibitor, showed reductions in cell growth, PSA expression, and anti-apoptotic protein expression, compared with cells treated with Zyflamend or bicalutamide alone.

-Although the individual components of Zyflamend have been shown to influence COX activity, one study examined the effects of the drug on COX-1 and COX-2 in prostate cancer cells.
-The results revealed that Zyflamend, at a concentration of 0.9 μL/mL, was effective in inhibiting the activity of both COX-1 and COX-2 assay; at 0.45 μL/mL Zyflamend, a similar extent of COX-2 inhibition was observed, but the level of COX-1 inhibition was reduced by 50%.
+Although the individual components of Zyflamend have been shown to influence COX activity, one study examined the effects of the drug on COX-1 and COX-2 expression in prostate cancer cells.
+The results revealed that Zyflamend, at a concentration of 0.9 μL/mL, inhibited expression of both COX-1 and COX-2; at a concentration of 0.45 μL/mL.
+The degree of COX-2 inhibition was observed, but the level of COX-1 inhibition was reduced by 50%.
 At a concentration of 0.1 μL/mL, Zyflamend effectively inhibited growth of prostate cancer cells and increased the level of caspase-3, a pro-apoptotic enzyme.
 However, a separate experiment indicated that the prostate cancer cells used in the study (LNCaP cells, which are androgen sensitive) did not express high levels of COX-2, suggesting that Zyflamend’s effects on prostate cancer cells may result from a COX-independent mechanism.

 The lipoxygenase isozymes 5-LOX and 12-LOX are also proteins associated with inflammation and tumor growth.
 In a 2007 study, the effects of Zyflamend on 5-LOX and 12-LOX expression were investigated.
 The findings indicated that 0.25–2 μL/mL Zyflamend produced decreases in 5-LOX and 12-LOX expression in PC3 prostate cancer cells (cells that have high metastatic potential).
 The supplement also inhibited cell proliferation and induced apoptosis.
 In addition, Zyflamend treatment resulted in a decrease in Rb phosphorylation (Rb proteins control cell-cycle -related genes).
 These results indicate that Zyflamend may inhibit prostate cancer cell growth through a variety of mechanisms.